 Unfortunately, the gigantic octagonal shape proved daunting to Tuscan architects and engineers.
 In other words, they knew their way around circular domed shapes like the Roman Pantheon.
 Those, however, were constructed using concrete, a recipe for which was lost somewhere in the Dark Ages.
 The former project left the dome unfinished.
 120 years later only the polygonal base stood erected; the altar under was left without a roof and exposed to forces of nature for decades.
 No one seemed to know how to build a duomo 180 feet above the ground on the existing walls and nearly 150 feet in diameter.

 You might wonder why didn’t they just adopt the techniques used in the grand gothic cathedrals.
 For instance, Notre Dame in Paris, France, relied for weight support on flying buttresses.
 Yes, it was a solution but not the kind the engineers of Renaissance were ready to accept.
 They were determined to stay away from opulent Gothic style or flying buttresses which were also applied on the Milan cathedral, the “arch-enemy” of Florence.
-Despite these being the only known architectural solutions, the Renaissance masters wanted to honor the simple, clean lines of their Roman heritage.
+Despite these being the only exisiting architectural solutions, the Renaissance masters wanted to honor the simple, clean lines of their Roman heritage.
 But could a dome weighing thousands of tons stand without them?
 Was there enough timber in the whole of Tuscany to build the scaffolding as well as masonry templates?
 Would it be possible at all to create a circular dome atop an octagonal floor plan without it collapsing inward?
 Nobody knew.

 At last, in 1418, the Opera del Duomo announced an open contest for the perfect dome design.
 The winner would receive a glamorous prize of 200 gold florins as well as an opportunity for eternal fame.
 And so, leading architects of the time flocked to Florence presenting their ideas.
-Since the beginning, the cupola project was filled with fears, doubts, civic pride, and creative secrecy.
+Since the beginning, the cupola project bubbled with fears, doubts, civic pride, and creative secrecy.
 No wonder that soon, it was tightly wrapped in a legend.
 The story of the dome transformed into a parable about Florentine ingenuity, a myth of creation.

 The first propositions and suggestions that came along fueled despair rather than hope for a viable solution.
 A rumor has it that one architect suggested supporting the cupola with a gigantic pillar rising from the center of the church; Another proposed to construct it using “sponge-stone” (a porous volcanic rock) to ease the weight; yet another proposed to build the scaffolding from dirt and coins.
 This way, the money-thirsty citizens of Florence would take the scaffolding apart, once the dome was done.